chivicoko/deardiary/README.md

 `Basically, this is my path.
 This philosophy is what I now live by.`

-More information on my career is available at:
+More information on my career:

 [victorokoye.com](https://victorokoye.com)
 ### OR
 [victorokoye.me](https://chivicoko.github.io/victorokoye.me)